-, it is apparent that indigenous traditions were upheld alongside the Greek traditions, and the cult practices observed at the sanctuary at Francavilla Maritima were an amalgamation of both cultures.
-From the votives that have been discovered at the site, it can be deduced that water and wool were frequent.
-Among the votives and pottery found at the site, representations of the goddess worshipped come in various forms.
-Many were produced locally, and were of high quality, suggesting that participants in festive activities at the sanctuary purchased the vessels there. containers included standing or seated goddess, a young girl spinning wool or pouring water, warriors in chariots, processions of women with flowersAthena is commonly believed to have been the deity worshipped at the sanctuary, and the practice of ritual procession was important.
-Although some of the iconography just mentioned was commonly associated with Athena, , suggesting that the goddess had taken on some indigenous characteristics at Francavilla Maritima.
-The only literary evidence that associate Athena with water was the legend of Epeios, who dedicate a sanctuary in Athena’s name. existence of an inscription from the 6th century BCE with Athena.
-Although the character of the site was unique in comparison to other Greek sanctuaries dedicated to Athena, the connections to the legend of Epeios demonstrated the aspect of victorymost indicative of the worship of Athena.
-As the sanctuaries went through several stages of development, the dedication of hydriskai and drinking cups remained a common practice, and many demonstrate the regional Achaean style. he sanctuary at Francavilla Maritima is indicative of a number of things associated with the settlement of Sybaris the settlers integrated the traditions of the native populations with their own in attempts to keep the peace in the outlying territory, while slowly taking over control of the site, and Sybaris used sites such as this to hold authority over.
+Despite ongoing acculturative forces, it is apparent that indigenous traditions were upheld alongside the Greek traditions, and the cult practices observed at the sanctuary at Francavilla Maritima were an amalgamation of both cultures.
+From the votives that have been discovered at the site, it can be deduced that water and wool were frequently dedicated.
+Among the votives and pottery found at the site, representations of the goddess worshipped there come in various forms.
+Many were produced locally, and were of high quality, suggesting that participants in festive activities at the sanctuary purchased the vessels there.
+Depictions on these containers included a standing or seated goddess, a young girl spinning wool or pouring water, warriors in chariots, and processions of women with flowers.
+Athena is commonly believed to have been the deity worshipped at the sanctuary, and the practice of ritual procession was important.
+Although some of the iconography just mentioned was commonly associated with Athena, much is not, suggesting that the goddess had taken on some indigenous characteristics at Francavilla Marittima.
+The only literary evidence that associates Athena with water was the legend of Epeios, who dedicates a sanctuary in Athena’s name.
+The existence of an inscription from the 6th century BCE, however, firmly connects the sanctuary with Athena.
+Although the character of the site was unique in comparison to other Greek sanctuaries dedicated to Athena, the connections to the legend of Epeios demonstrated the aspect of victory, which is most indicative of the worship of Athena.
+As the sanctuaries went through several stages of development, the dedication of hydriskai and drinking cups remained a common practice, and many demonstrate the regional Achaean style.

+The sanctuary at Francavilla Marittima is indicative of a number of things associated with the settlement of Sybaris: the settlers integrated the traditions of the native populations with their own in attempts to keep the peace in the outlying territory, while slowly taking over control of the site, and Sybaris used sites such as this to hold authority over territory.

-t the Parco del Cavallowest of the city in the extraurban territory of Sybaris, .
+At the Parco del Cavallo, west of the city in the extraurban territory of Sybaris, there is evidence for another sanctuary.
 Three large stone blocks have been located that form a section of a sculpted frieze, dated to the 6th century BCE.
-Pieces bearing a similar design have been found near to the Heraion at Paestum, which show a figure playing a flute accompanied by several dancing girls.
-Despite the fact that only three blocks remain,.
-The existence of temples in the Sybarite hinterland in line with the distribution pattern apparent in other Achaean foundations the same area.
+Pieces bearing a similar design have been found near to the Heraion at Foce del Sele at Paestum, which show a figure playing a flute accompanied by several dancing girls.
+Despite the fact that only three blocks remain, the continuous narrative scene suggests that they were part of an Ionic frieze.
+The existence of temples in the Sybarite hinterland is in line with the distribution pattern apparent in other Achaean foundations in the same area.

-Achaean foundations, Hera must have been the most important deity for the colony, as she was connected with the Greek settlement of Southern Italy, but the search for a sanctuary dedicated to her has turned up empty. the goddess was represented in the intramural or extramural territory, as there is no evidence of her presence inside the city proper, nor in the outlying territory from exploration of the sanctuaries in and around Sybaris, Athena was better represented in the .
+At the other Achaean foundations, Hera must have been the most important deity for the colony, as she was connected with the Greek settlement of Southern Italy, but the search for a sanctuary dedicated to her has turned up empty.
+It is uncertain whether the goddess was represented in the intramural or extramural territory, as there is no evidence of her presence inside the city proper, nor in the outlying territory.
+As is evident from exploration of the sanctuaries in and around Sybaris, Athena was better represented in the chora.